-Hurricane season in the Caribbean officially runs from June 1 to November 30, peaking in August, September, and October.
-Summer comes in hot and humid on most of these tropical islands, then the weather actually starts to cool a few degrees as autumn arrives.
+The Caribbean—the region southeast of mainland North America and the Gulf of Mexico, east of Central America, and north of South America—has its official hurricane season from June 1 to November 30, peaking in August, September, and October.
+Summer comes in hot and humid on most of these tropical islands, then the weather starts to cool a few degrees as autumn arrives.
 But daytime air temperatures remain fairly consistent in the mid- to upper 80s year-round.

 Choose the Right Destination

 When planning your Caribbean vacation, keep in mind that the southernmost islands experience fewer dangerous storms than those in the Atlantic "hurricane belt" through the central and eastern portions of the Caribbean.
 These southern islands are among your safest options for a trip free of hurricane hassles.

 - Bonaire has only a 2.2 percent annual risk of a hurricane striking the island.
 Located on the outer edge of the hurricane belt, the island has historically avoided major storms.

 - Aruba and Curacao, Bonaire's sister islands tucked in near Venezuela, are low-risk areas in terms of hurricane potential.
 Aruba hasn't had direct hits due to its location.
 Curacao, 70 miles east of Aruba, is also south of the hurricane belt.
 Given where Curacao is located means it's not usually in the path of major hurricanes and receives few direct hits.

 - Trinidad and Tobago, the dual-island nation, are a safe bet for trouble-free travel in the risky season.
 It has been more than 50 years since a hurricane has hit either island, thanks to their location.